Study: Test score may predict which prostate cancer patients can safely skip combined therapy

 Reference

-Tward J, Schlomm T, Bardot S, et al. Personalizing Localized Cancer: Validation of a Combined Clinical Cell-cycle Risk (CCR) Score Threshold for Prognosticating Benefit From Multimodality Therapy.
+Tward J, Schlomm T, Bardot S, et al. Personalizing Localized Prostate Cancer: Validation of a Combined Clinical Cell-cycle Risk (CCR) Score Threshold for Prognosticating Benefit From Multimodality Therapy.
 Clin Genitourin Cancer.
 2021 Jan 19:S1558-7673(21)00013-6.

 Disclosure